WGS Course Outline Notes

 4. Cellular phones and other electronic devices MUST be turned off and put away during classes unless the instructor explicitly authorizes otherwise.
 No unauthorized material or equipment may be used during tests or exams.

-5. When it is necessary to cancel a class due to exceptional circumstances, instructors will make every effort to inform students via a posting on the classroom door (in person) and via Nexus and/or their University emails or preferred method of communication, as indicated on the course outline.
+5. When it is necessary to cancel a class due to exceptional circumstances, instructors will make every effort to inform students via a posting on the classroom door (for in person classes) and via Nexus and/or their University emails or preferred method of communication, as indicated on the course outline.

 6. Students are reminded that they have a responsibility to regularly check their UWinnipeg email addresses to ensure timely receipt of correspondence from the University and/or their course instructors.
 If requested by your instructor, please communicate via Nexus email or by their preferred mode of communication.